 This guide will take you through what you’re going to be giving up when you look at a cheap Android TV box, as well as a couple of things I absolutely will not skimp on – no matter how cheap the device is.
-Finally, I’ll give five recommendations for Android TV boxes that are low on cost, but high on features.
+Finally, I’ll give my recommendations for Android TV boxes that are low on cost, but high on features.
 Most of them are around the $50 range, but all are under $100.

 If you’re ready, let’s dive in!

 If you’re looking at a cheap Android TV box, you need to understand what you’re giving up.
 It makes sense that higher priced streaming devices will usually (but not always) have better features.
 What I’ve found is that most of the cheaper TV boxes will often skimp on some of the things that don’t show up in the specs.

 For example, here’s what you might be giving up by going with a cheap Android TV box:

 - Performance Components: You wouldn’t expect a Honda to have the same engine as a Ferrari.
 In order to bring the costs down, manufacturers often have to skimp on some of the components.
 Don’t expect to get a high performance TV box at bargain basement prices.

 - Regular firmware updates: Streaming devices get better over time – if the manufacturer updates them at all.
 Without regular firmware updates, the TV box that looked like a great deal when you bought it can quickly become outdated.